Pregnancy is one of the most exciting times in a woman’s life.

 Micronutrients are essential for any pregnant woman, but vegan women may want to pay special attention to the ones listed below and where to find them on a plant-based diet.

-Folate helps produce DNA, amino acids, promotes cell division, prevents neural tube defects and megaloblastic anemia.
+Folate helps produce DNA, and amino acids promote cell division and prevent neural tube defects and megaloblastic anemia.
 The recommendation for pregnancy is 600-800 micrograms per day.

 This can be found in: